Implications of the weak gravity conjecture in anomalous quiver gauge theories: Quiver gauge theories and the WGC

 We shall consider quiver gauge theories with $U(1)^{2k-1} \times U(1)^{2l-1} $ in the presence of vector-like matters.
 As in Fig.~\ref{fig:quiver_three-five-2}, the correspoinding diagram is composed of two diagrams with odd nodes which are connected by a pair of two arrows of vector-like matters.
 Action is given by two kinds of Eq.~(\ref{eq:Q-action}) showing $U(1)^{2k-1} \times U(1)^{2l-1} $ symmetry and vector-like part of

-where we assume that the bi-fundamental vector-like matters are charged under the gauge groups of $U(1)_1 \times U(1)_{2k}$.
+where we assume that the bi-fundamental vector-like matters are charged under the gauge groups of $U(1)_1 \times U(1)_{2k}$ and that the mass $m$ remains non-zero in the weak gauge coupling limit.
 In this case, the discrete symmetry is explicitly broken since $\psi_{1,2k}$ is transformed to $\psi_{2,2k+1}$ that is originally absent.
 For instance, we focus on $U(1)^{3} \times U(1)^{5}$ theory with vector-like matter, which is the case of $k=2$ and $l=3$.
 Since vector-like matter does not contribute to the chiral anomalies, we have two anomaly-free $U(1)$'s as mentioned above: one denotes $U(1)_X$ from $U(1)^{3}$ and another denotes $U(1)_{X'}$ from $U(1)^{5}$.
 Here,

 hence charges of vector-like matters are $(+1,-1)$ and $(-1, +1)$ for $(U(1)_X, U(1)_{X'})$ and other chiral matters are neutral for them.
 The respective gauge couplings are given by